tadija/AEViewModel/README.md

 /// Called in `tableView(_:cellForRowAt:)`, update interface with view model here. func update(with item: Item)

+/// Called in `tableView(_:didSelectRowAt:)` and whenever specific cell calls it (ie. toggle switch).
+/// Default implementation forwards call to `delegate` so you should just call this method
+/// where it makes sense for your cell, or override with custom logic and call `super` at some moment. func callback(_ sender: Any)
 ```

 To use default callback from cell to view controller just call `performCallback(_:)` where it makes sense for your cell, or override it with custom logic and call `super` at some moment.